Chaitanyabsprip/note/readme.md

-# Draft
+# Note

-Draft is, yet another, note-taking tool.
+Note is, yet another, note-taking tool.
 It's built with the idea of organization of notes in mind.
 It specifically caters to people who are in the habit of creating notes for different projects their working on.